Skip to main content

 The GTSB recommends the following:

-• Reevaluation of the needs and effects of closing the valve for short periods, potentially reserving it for long-term/storage only;
+• Reevaluation of the needs and effects of closing the valve for short periods, potentially reserving that for long-term/storage only;

 • Ensuring that the master key is attached to the oil valve 100% of the time the valve is close (and providing for an alternate master key/handle in case the key is stolen);